Dates: 12 weeks, May 27 to August 14, 2020

 What does a Czech mission trip look like?

-The Czech is one of the most atheist countries in the world.
-The number of Bible-believing and Christ-following people is less than 1% of the population.
+The Czech Republic is one of the most atheist countries in the world.
+Bible-believing and Christ-following people are less than 1% of the population.

 The unfortunate side effect of living a relatively comfortable life is that most people are unaware of their need for God.
-Christianity is not on their radar.
-A person who genuinely believes in the God of the Bible and directs his/her life according to biblical precepts is often viewed with disdain or even contempt.
+Christianity is just not on their radar.
+In fact, a person who genuinely believes in the God of the Bible and directs his/her life according to biblical precepts is often viewed with disdain or even contempt.

 A large part of your ministry here will be making connections with people.